danrot/nextjs-workshop/README.md

 The data returned from this function will be available via `this.props` as you know it from other React components.

+## Build for production

+The last but not least important step is to build the website for production.
+Next.js comes with a build and start command, which must be configured in the `package.json` file.
+Afterwards you can run the `yarn run build` command to build the website ahead-of-time, and `yarn run start` for starting the webserver.

+This will also include minified versions of the javascript loaded from a CDN.

 ## Literature

 * <https://github.com/zeit/next.js>